hungryram/pricilladettmer/content/contact/_index.md

 +++
-heading = "Get in touch"
+heading = "Get in touch with me! " image = ""
-image = "/uploads/summer-plain-collage-instagram-post.jpg"

 +++